lukehanson2429/hop-heaven/test.md

 * Website responsive from 350px up to large 2000px+ 4K displays.
 Viewed on various devices via chrome dev tools such as Mac, Mac Pro, Ipad, Ipad Mini, Iphone 5/6/7/8.

+* Tested on multiple browsers such as Safari, Google Chrome & Mozilla Firefox - All working.

 ### Validation

 * [W3C Markup Validation - HTML](https://validator.w3.org/) - All HTML validated and any errors resolved.